London Medical Cardiology

 Lifestyle changes

 Stopping smoking, exercising regularly, eating a balanced diet and maintaining a healthy BMI can help protect your heart.
-London Medical offers expert support from many different specialities, all under one roof.
+London Medical offers expert support from many different specialties, all under one roof.
 Whether you need a personalised weight management programme, nutritional advice or support with giving up smoking, London Medical can help.

 Medication